oplS17projects/FP4-Proposal/template.md

 Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Sun Apr 9)
-What exactly will be turned in on this day?
+Which portion of the work will be completed (and committed to Github) by this day?

 ### Second Milestone (Sun Apr 16)
-What exactly will be turned in on this day?
+Which portion of the work will be completed (and committed to Github) by this day?

-### Final Presentation (to be determined later: Mon Apr 24, Wed Apr 26, or Fri Apr 28)
+### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
-What additionally will be done in the last chunk of time?
+What additionally will be completed before the public presentation?

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.

-Please use Github properly here: each individual must make the edits to this file representing their own section of work.
+Please use Github properly: each individual must make the edits to this file representing their own section of work.

 **Additional instructions for teams of three:**
 * Remember that you must have prior written permission to work in groups of three (specifically, an approved `FP3` team declaration submission).